-For several weeks, 2 major institutions of the padel world fight to obtain the grace of professional players and obtain their signature to play in their professional circuit: The International Padel Tower vs the World Padel Tour (#MonteCarloIAmIn VS #YoSoyWorldPadelTower)
+For several weeks, two major institutions of world padel have been fighting to obtain the pardon of professional players and obtain their signature to play in their professional circuit: The International Padel Tower vs the World Padel Tour (#MonteCarloIAmIn VS #YoSoyWorldPadelTower)

-But in this signature war it seems that we have forgotten a very important part of the padel worldwide: The padel female.
+But in this war of signatures, it seems that we have forgotten a very important part of world padel: Women's padel.

-Le World Padel Tour like the International Padel Tour focus on the padel gentlemen.
+Le World Padel Tour like the International Padel Tour focuses on men's padel.

 It's the professional players who will tip the scales, and at Monte Carlo International Sports, do you see a player sponsored by the MCIS team right now?
 On the face of it, very little, not to say not, whereas among men, the investment seems very important.